-These four core capabilities are made possible by leveraging digital certificates, their standards, processes, and a mission-critical Trust Infrastructure to administer the certificates.
+These four core capabilities are made possible by leveraging digital certificates; their policies, standards, and processes; and a mission-critical Trust Infrastructure that administers the certificates.

 Why is the Federal PKI important?

-The Federal PKI is important to Federal agencies as well as businesses and other government entities that need access to federal facilities or participate in delivering federal government services.
+The Federal PKI is important to federal agencies, other government entities, and businesses that need access to federal facilities or participate in delivering Federal Government services.